DeepthiSudharsan/Img2Text-Translation-DL/Img-Text-Translation-Streamlit/README.md

 ```
 $ python3 -m venv env
 ```
-* Activate the virtual environment
+* Activate the virtual environment and go to the streamlit folder
 ```
 $ source env/bin/activate
 ```